gauravsatav/gcpCertification/7_Production_Machine_Learning_Systems/notes.md

      <img src="images/image-20220319181318630.png" alt="image-20220319181318630" style="zoom: 80%;" />

-     * If the mean or the variance has changed substantially, then you can analyze this new segment of the input space, to see if the relationships learned still hold.
+     * **<u>If the mean or the variance has changed substantially, then you can analyze this new segment of the input space, to see if the relationships learned still hold.</u>**
-     * Check whether the models residuals, that is the difference between its predictions and the labels, has changed as a function of your inputs.
-If, for example, you used to have small errors at one slice of the input and large in another, and now its switched, this could be evidence of a change in the relationship.
+     * **<u>Check whether the models residuals, that is the difference between its predictions and the labels, has changed as a function of your inputs.</u>** If, for example, you used to have small errors at one slice of the input and large in another, and now its switched, this could be evidence of a change in the relationship.
-     * If you have reason to believe that the relationship is changing over time, you can force the model to treat more recent observations as more important by writing a custom loss function, or by retraining the model on the most recent data.
+     * If you have reason to believe that the relationship is changing over time, **<u>you can force the model to treat more recent observations as more important by writing a custom loss function, or by retraining the model on the most recent data.</u>**

 ### Adapting to data lab